nizoom/FeedSee/README.md

 ## Installation and set up instructions

 After cloning this repo, run npm install in both the client and server folder to install all dependencies.
-Please note that in order for the app to get news you will need a Twitter API keys which can be found here https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api.
-There should be 4 keys: a consumer key,

-consumer secret, access token key, and access token secret.
-These keys should be stored in a .env file and be accessible to server/index.js.
-Here they are stored as
+Please note that in order for the app to get news you will need Twitter API keys which can be found here https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api.
+There should be 4 keys: a consumer key, consumer secret, access token key, and access token secret.
+These keys should be stored in a .env file.
+Please make sure the keys are accessible to server/index.js.
+Here they are stored as `const credentials`.
-`const credentials`.

 ### Setting up the proxy server in `client/package.json`